mahyahhp/life-in-the-uk-test/README.md

 * The chairperson of the General Assembly of the Church of Scotland is the **Moderator**, who is appointed for **one year** only and often speaks on behalf of that Church.
 * Big Ben is the nickname for the great bell of the clock at the Houses of Parliament in London.
 Many people call the clock Big Ben as well.
 The clock is over 150 years old and is a popular tourist attraction.
 The clock tower is named ‘Elizabeth Tower’ in honour of Queen Elizabeth II’s **Diamond Jubilee in 2012**.
 * Serious civil cases are dealt in the **High Court** in England, Wales and Northern Ireland and for Scotland, in the **Court of Session in Edinburgh**
+* British charities:
+  * British Red Cross: international charity
+  * Age UK: older people
+  * National Society for the Prevention of Cruelty to **Children** (NSPC**C**): children
+  * Crisis and Shelter: homeless
+  * Cancer Research UK: medical research
+  * National Trust and Friends of the Earth: environmental
+  * People’s Dispensary for Sick **Animals** (PDS**A**): animals
+  * National Citizen Service programme: gives 16- and 17-year-olds the opportunity to enjoy outdoor activities, develop their skills and take part in a community project.
+* Northern Ireland and Scotland have their own banknotes, which are valid everywhere in the UK.
+However, shops and businesses do not have to accept them.
+* The longest distance on the mainland is about 870 miles (approximately 1,400 kilometres).
+* Pub quizzes are popular.
+Pool and darts are traditional pub games.
+Pubs are usually open during the day from 11.00 am (12 noon on Sundays).
+* Some people rent additional land called ‘an allotment’.
+* Famous gardens:
+  * England: Kew Gardens, Sissinghurst and Hidcote
+  * Scotland: Crathes Castle and Inveraray Castle in Scotland
+  * Wales: Bodnant Garden
+  * Northern Ireland: Mount Stewart
+*  People over 75 can apply for a free TV licence and blind people can get a 50% discount.
+You will receive a fine of up to £1,000 if you watch TV but do not have a TV licence.
+*  Pupular TV programmes are:  soap operas such as Coronation Street and EastEnders.
+*  The traditions of comedy and satire, and the ability to laugh at ourselves, are an important part of the UK character.
+*  10% of population has parents/grandparents out of the UK
+*  Swansea is in wales.
+*

 ## National Anthem ##
 Starts with: